Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-And, as a Carlsbad local, I’m here to share the best of it with you!
-Carlsbad has epic sunsets and some of the most gorgeous sandy beaches near San Diego.
-Plus, there are great roots to uncover here — a coastal town in North San Diego County, Carlsbad was originally the home of the Luiseno Tribe.
+As a Carlsbad local, I’m here to share the best of it with you!
+Carlsbad has epic sunsets and some of the most gorgeous beaches near San Diego.

-Let’s dive into my picks for the best stuff to do in Carlsbad in 2022.
+Let’s dive into my picks for the best stuff to do in Carlsbad.

 The Flower Fields

-Get joyfully lost in a sea of rainbow flowers, one of the most unique things to do in Carlsbad, CA in the spring.
+Get joyfully lost in a sea of rainbow flowers, one of the most unique spring activities.

 Frolicking in a sea of color

-Carlsbad Flower Fields near Legoland is famous for its colorful ranunculus flowers that bloom every spring.
-They bring people from near and far to walk through their beauty.
+The Carlsbad Flower Fields near Legoland are famous for their colorful ranunculus flowers that bloom every spring.
+People from near and far visit to walk through this beautiful site.

 Carlsbad Strawberry Company